RedPitaya/RedPitaya/fpga/prj/tft/TFT.rst

 Interfacing SPI TFT displays with touch
 #######################################

-This document describes how to connect a SPI interface based TFT display with touch support.
+This document describes how to connect a
+SPI interface based TFT display with touch support to the E2 connector, without the need for specific FPGA code.
 The given setup has advantages and drawbacks.

 **PROS:**